 Colors acting as attractants can also be associated with attracting different types of pollinators.
 Hummingbirds are generally drawn to reds and oranges while bees and flies are attracted more to blues and yellows.
 Moths are nocturnal nectivors and white or pale flowers in the dark are more likely to be seen and visited.
 Butterflies prefer purples and oranges but will nectar on pastel petals like pinks and periwinkle.
 A diversity of colors and color patterns is important to attract a diversity of pollinators.

 - Choose a selection of colors to display across the garden and throughout the season that attracts the types of pollinators you want to see more of.
-Our simple downloadable, printable, planting palette can help get you started. (or, donate to our project and, as a thank you gift, we’ll send you a reusable planting palette along with a few other goodies).
+Our simple downloadable, printable, planting palette can help get you started.

 - Select straight species, those unmodified from the original native variety, whenever possible.
 Nativars are cultivars created from native plants with a variety of unique colors or patterns but may not be as attractive to pollinators as they are to the plant breedersopen_in_new.